AntoineOrsoni/pyats-devnet-se-hour/0_get_cli_show/README.md

 ### Step 1

 A `testbed` is a `pyats.topology.testbed.Testbed` object.
 It has a `devices` attribute, which is a dictionnary of all devices in the testbed.

 * Try to print it.
-* Extract the `csr1000v` device.
+* Extract the`csr1000v-1` device.

 ### Step 2